 It’s important to note that the pandemic and the world’s understanding of it is constantly changing so our plans may change by the summer.
 If we are not able to run in-person camp, we will convert to a virtual camp like we did in the summer of 2020.

-To volunteer with UCLA UniCamp, you must be at least 18 years old by the first day of your session.
-In addition, you must be either a university student or former UniCamp volunteer/camper (former campers must have finished high school by January 1, 2021).
+To volunteer with UCLA UniCamp, you must be at least 18 years old by March 1, 2022.
+In addition, you must be either a university/college student or former UniCamp volunteer/camper (former campers must have finished high school by January 1, 2022).